CazymirTM/ZYBOX-Lite/README.md

 # ZYBOX Lite
-ZYBOX Lite is a compact Windows utility built with .NET 8 WinForms, designed to give quick access to essential system tools and maintenance functions.

 __ZYBOX Lite acts as a modern “control center” for Windows power users.
 It centralizes the most-used administrative tools and network maintenance commands, saving time otherwise wasted digging through menus or typing commands manually.__

 ## ⚙️ Features